+I’m so exciting to share with you this How to Foil tutorial!
 This post contains some affiliate links for your convenience (which means if you purchase after clicking a link I will earn a small commission, but it won’t cost you a penny more)!
 Read my full disclosure policy here.

 I’m providing Amazon links for your convenience.
 You can also get these supplies at any craft store like Michaels, JoAnn’s or Hobby Lobby.
 If you get them there, don’t forget to use their coupons.
 These stores *almost* always have some promotion or discount coupon going on.